williamboxhall/tcp-sockets/README.md

 deciding which `User`s should receive which `Event`s according to their `EventType` and content
 4. **Infrastructure** is just generic stuff you could find in any project

-The code is also pretty lean, avoiding bringing in unnecessary abstractions, generification or class explosion
+The code is also very lean, avoiding bringing in unnecessary abstractions, generification or class explosion.
+The tests are made elegant and expressive using a combination of [Mockito](https://code.google.com/p/mockito/) mocks and [Hamcrest](https://code.google.com/p/hamcrest/wiki/Tutorial) matchers